Azure/Azure-Sentinel/Playbooks/ReadMe.md

                 }

 ```
 * The connectionId will use a string and variable.
-The Connection name is the variable/.
-The id is the string we used early for the id when creating the resource.
+* The Connection name is the variable.
+* The id is the string we used early for the id when creating the resource.
 9. Save the JSON and contribute to the repository.

 # Suggestions and feedback